PurpleKingdomGames/indigo-website/indigodocs/organisation/scene-management.md

 As with all things in Indigo, the `Lens` implementation is the bare minimum needed - if you assume most models are just nested objects - and does not currently support things like prisms.

 No doubt extra functionality will be added as soon as the need arises, but in the meantime, note that Indigo's lens definition says nothing about how it's implemented.
 If you had a complicated case, you could look at building your lenses using a Scala.js compatible lens library, and just use the Indigo Lens as an interface to the engine.

+## Global operations

+The `IndigoGame` entry point also provides the standard update and present functions that run at a global level.
+This wasn't in the original design because it is quite confusing!
+Unfortunately it's also very useful and the benefits out-weigh the complexity drawbacks.

+**The Good!**

+Example: Your model is comprised of the data needed for each level as a separate field in a case class, and you have a global inventory.
+You'd like to be able to update both.

+One way to do that is with a slightly complicated lens arrangement that knows how to extract both into a temporary object that only exists for this frame, and then de-construct that object to set the new values back into the main model.
+That works, but it get increasingly complicated the more elements you need to draw together, and eventually the temptation is just to use the whole model, which defeats the point of having the lenses.

+The other way, as long as the update isn't time critical, is to emit an event!
+If you emit an event then the event can be caught in the next frame at the global level and the inventory can be updated.
+Nice and clean.
+As mentioned this works well for updates that aren't time critical since the effect won't be visible until the frame after next.

+**The not so good..**

+You'd like to render a global UI at all times - great - this can be done with our global present function.

+_...but how will that be merged with the scene's own present function?_

+Well, the global view is always processed first.
+The idea is that you should use layers with layer keys to control output destinations since the original position of layers with keys is preserved when another layer with the same key is added to the scene.

 ## Tips for working with Scenes